salkuadrat/learning/packages/learning_text_recognition/README.md

 As with every process in other ML vision learning plugins, input to the system is fed as an instance of variable `InputImage` which is part of `learning_input_image` package.

-You can use widget `InputCameraView` at `input_camera.dart` from `learning_input_image` package to use a default implementation of converting image (or image stream) from camera / storage into an `InputImage` format.
-But feel free to see the inside of `InputCameraView` to do your own implementation of preprocessing your image source into `InputImage`.
+You can use widget `InputCameraView` from `learning_input_image` package to use a default widget implementation of converting image (or image stream) from camera / storage into an `InputImage` format.
+Feel free to see the inside of `InputCameraView` to do a custom implementation of preparing your image into `InputImage`.

-Here is example of using the default `InputCameraView` to get the `InputImage` for text recognition.
+Here is example of using `InputCameraView` to get `InputImage` for text recognition.

 ```dart
 InputCameraView(